OugiFormula/RadioBot/README.md

 all the commands are discord slash commands
    - `/play`: Play the radio station.
    - `/stop`: Stop playback and leave the voice channel.
-   - `/nowplaying`: Display the currently playing station..
+   - `/nowplaying`: Display the currently playing station.
    - `/help`: Display the list of commands.